 We did not waste any time and headed back to the beach, this time to Old Settlement Beach with the hope of spotting a turtle.
 Fortunately, someone had already found one in the shallows, so we jumped in with our snorkels and swam along next to it.
 We followed it along the shoreline, swimming on each side of it, gently touching the shell of this metre long sea creature in awe.
 We were satisfied having now swum with a turtle, so we crossed the island again (it’s less than a km) to Ned’s Beach, hoping the sea would be calmer on that side.
 It wasn’t.
 We did not swim but fed the fish instead.
 There is a vending machine supplying fish food, which you can feed to the masses of fish that come right up to the shore.
 Lots of fun and many close encounters.

 For dinner, we went to Pandanus.
 It had been hard to secure this booking since it’s a popular place.
 However, we were terribly disappointed to have been misled about the menu tonight.
 We came here expecting an Asian-style menu, as usual for the weekend, instead, we were offered the regular weekday menu.
 The food was still delicious and very much enjoyed.
 We left quite early and walked back to our room via Neds Beach to see the mutton birds fly back to their nests in amongst the palms at dusk.
 It is an amazing sight as heaps of birds swoop down right past you to get to their homes.

 Day 5: Departure day

-We showered in the ‘transit lounge’ then headed across the road for a small bite for lunch at Anchorage.
-Our flight was delayed by half an hour, so it was great to have somewhere to hang out before departing to the airport.
+We showered in the ‘transit lounge’ and then headed across the road for a small bite for lunch at Anchorage.
+Our flight was delayed by half an hour, so it was great to have somewhere to hang out before departing for the airport.

 The flight took us to Sydney, then a short transit to our next flight from Sydney to Melbourne, but we made it just in time.
 Back home to the kids and a very warm reception.
 They have been missed.